 First in a series.

 You’ll make many mistakes as you build your window cleaning business, but don’t let marketing be one of them.
-Marketing is the life-blood of any company, but it’s not always an easy walk in the park.
-Fact is, marketing mistakes are often unavoidable, especially if you are a new aspiring window cleaning entrepreneur.
+Marketing is the life-blood of any company, but it’s not always a leisurely walk in the park.
+The fact is, marketing mistakes are often unavoidable, especially if you are a new aspiring window cleaning entrepreneur.

 Hi.
-My name is Jim DuBois and I own Squeegee Pros, Inc. out of NC and am founder of WindowWashingWealth.com.
+My name is Jim DuBois, and I own Squeegee Pros, Inc., out of NC, and am the founder of WindowWashingWealth.com.
 Here, starting with the first in a blog series, we will point out the most common mistakes that window cleaners all over the world are making in their marketing efforts.
 Not only will you discover the major mistakes, but you will also learn how to avoid them or prevent them from occurring again within your business.

 Mistake #1: Not Having a Unique Selling Proposition (USP)

-What is a USP?
-Your USP is a very precise statement that explains why your company is special and why YOU can provide greater value to your clients than any other window cleaner in your area.
+What is USP?
+Your USP is a very precise statement that explains why your company is unique and why YOU can provide greater value to your clients than any other window cleaner in your area.
 Your USP should answer this question…

 “Why should I do business with you instead of your competitors?”

-Competition in our industry can be fierce and it can be difficult to differentiate one company from the next.
+Competition in our industry can be fierce, and it can be difficult to differentiate one company from the next.
 Just take a look at an old Yellow Pages or an online search under window cleaning.
-You’ll notice that just about every ad says basically the same thing.
-If you can find a company that is able to differentiate themselves from all the clutter, then that company certainly has an advantage when it comes to attracting more clients.
-You must learn how to separate yourself from your competition, in all of your marketing endeavors.
+You’ll notice that just about every ad says the same thing.
+If you can find a company that can differentiate itself from all the clutter, then that company certainly has an advantage when it comes to attracting more clients.
+You must learn how to separate yourself from your competition in all of your marketing endeavors.